Gautam161x/SPOTIFY-CLONE2/README.md

 # SPOTIFY-CLONE
-This is my first Repository in github
+This is my first Repository in github.
 Author - Gautam Kumar